-\paragraph{\textbf{Quantitative Results.}} We benchmark our framework and baselines on the test set.
-For each subject, we evaluate 4 viewpoints: the front, back, left, and right.
-For the baseline method, we use their default configuration.
-As presented in Table~\ref{tab:Quant_sampled_testset.}, Our PanoLAM demonstrates exceptional reconstruction quality according to PSNR, SSIM, and LPIPS metrics.
-Furthermore, CSIM metrics indicate strong identity consistency of our methods.
+We benchmark our framework and baselines on the test set.
+For each subject, we evaluate metrics on 4 viewpoints: the front, back, left, and right, except the CSIM metric only uses the front view.
+We use the default configurations for baselines.
+As in Table~\ref{tab:Quant_sampled_testset.}, PanoLAM demonstrates exceptional reconstruction quality according to PSNR, SSIM, and LPIPS metrics.
+The CSIM metrics also indicate strong identity consistency of our methods.
 Remarkably, these achievements are coupled with fast reconstruction and rendering speeds, underscoring the effectiveness and efficiency of our approach.

 \paragraph{\textbf{Reconstruction and Render Speed on Various Platforms.}} Table~\ref{tab:running_time} shows the comparative running time evaluation of all methods on an A100 GPU.
 Benefiting from our coarse-to-fine and feedforward framework design, our approach achieves a fast reconstruction speed.
 The Gaussian Splatting we chose as the 3D representation also enables fast rendering speeds compared to existing techniques.